 Find the Right Job for Your Unique Skillset

 If you’re interested in volunteering with Rebuild Upstate but don’t want to recruit a group of people, don’t fret!
 We welcome all kinds of volunteers with open arms.
 Whether your skills lend themselves to more traditional office duties or you are a seasoned handyman and want to lead our Build Day groups, we have just the spot for you.

 Explore our individual volunteer opportunities below.
-Once you’re ready to apply, complete our volunteer application to get started.
-Tell us about yourself and why you’re interested in helping, and a volunteer coordinator will reach out to set up a one-on-one chat.
+Then, contact our team to tell us a little bit about yourself and your area of interest.
+A volunteer coordinator will reach out to set up a one-on-one chat and walk through next steps.
 We want to make sure we find the best fit for you.